 Top Fragrant Flowers and Shrubs

-1).
-Crab apple trees are famous for their colorful, fragrant springtime blooms.
+Crab trees are famous for their colorful, fragrant springtime blooms.
+But be choosy about the crab you pick…some are nasty and others divine!
 Best Crabapples for Your Yard

 Photo: Marie Viljoen